...

 Disadvantages:

-1. Complexity: Partitioning adds complexity to the database schema, necessitating careful planning and management.
+1. Complexity: Partitioning adds complexity to the database schema, requiring careful planning and management.

-2. Maintenance Overhead: Managing partitions often mandates increased administrative overhead, especially in a dynamic environment.
+2. Maintenance Overhead: Managing partitions often requires increased administrative overhead, especially in a dynamic environment.

-3. Performance Trade-offs: Partitioning can improve query performance, but also simultaneously introduce overhead for others, especially partitions that are less than optimally designed.
+3. Performance Trade-offs: Partitioning can improve query performance, but also simultaneously introduce overhead for others, especially partitions that are designed less than optimally.

 4. Increased Storage: Each partition may require additional storage resources, which can cause costs to climb.